MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 Note that the component INF is only installed on Desktop SKUs due to targeting set in the Windows Hardware Dev Center dashboard.
 For more info, see [Publish a driver to Windows Update](https://docs.microsoft.com/windows-hardware/drivers/dashboard/publish-a-driver-to-windows-update).

-## Add a Hardware Support App (HSA)
+## Add a GUI-based companion app

-Fabrikam would like to provide a GUI-based companion app as part of the universal driver package, so they port their Win32-based companion application to the Universal Windows Platform (UWP) and [pair the app with the device](https://docs.microsoft.com/windows-hardware/drivers/devapps/hardware-access-for-universal-windows-platform-apps).
+Fabrikam would like to provide a GUI-based companion app as part of the universal driver package, but Win32-based companion applications cannot be part of a universal driver package.
+So they port their Win32 app to the Universal Windows Platform (UWP) and [pair the app with the device](https://docs.microsoft.com/windows-hardware/drivers/devapps/hardware-access-for-universal-windows-platform-apps).

-The resulting app is secure and can be updated easily because it is in the Windows Store.
-With the `componentsoftware.exe` application ready, Contoso uses [DISM - Deployment Image Servicing and Management](https://docs.microsoft.com/windows-hardware/manufacture/desktop/dism---deployment-image-servicing-and-management-technical-reference-for-windows) to pre-load the application offline on their Windows Desktop SKU images.
+The new app is secure and can be updated easily in the Windows Store.
+With the `componentsoftware.exe` application ready, Contoso uses [DISM - Deployment Image Servicing and Management](https://docs.microsoft.com/windows-hardware/manufacture/desktop/dism---deployment-image-servicing-and-management-technical-reference-for-windows) to pre-load the application on Windows desktop edition images.

 ## Run from the driver store